"He is my older brother."

 Just my opinion but try to break it down and you may be able to understand better.
 Their sentence structure almost always start with the topic first.
 So find and start the sentence with the topic followed by the subject.

 彼女はshe 私のmy 姉さんsister ですis. 彼女は私の姉さんです.
 She is my older sister.

 I don't usually think about it but repetition makes me familiar how it goes up to the point it comes out naturally or in other words it sounds natural.
 Similar on how I learned English grammar without learning the rules actually.
 Just sharing ny experience but don't give up.
 Itvs better if you get the hang of it instead of just memorizing.
 Memorizing makes you forget sometimes if it weren't for repetition.
 Just keeo on practicing.
 You can do it!

 Yes there is significance.
 It's like saying "my he is brother". かれ is the topic so we write かれは (wa is a topic marker) indicating that we are talking about a someone in third person. 私の is my in this case. 私の兄 (watashi no ani) is my brother. 私の猫 (watashi no neko) my cat. 田中さんの猫 (tanaka san no neko) Tanaka's cat.

-I'm guessing no because です is not really a full verb but more of a copula and when you say あねの, what does the sister possess?
-It's like you were saying "My sister's I'm" in english.
-It doesn't make sense.
+I'm guessing no, because です is not really a full verb but more of a copula and when you say あねの, what does the sister possess?
+It's like you were saying "My sister's I'm" in English.
+It doesn't make sense in this particular context.